H4drian/OrchiDB/README.md

 RENAME_DOC: Rename a document by providing its current name and the new name.

-RETURN_PATH: Return the file path of a document with specified name.
+GET_PATH: Return the file path of a document with specified name.

 COPY_COL: Create a copy of the entire collection with a new name.